Last Updated on September 20, 2019 by Michael Brockbank

 Adding Game Capture to the File

 Once Broadcaster is open, you’ll see a list of items at the bottom.
-When you click the “Add” tool, you’ll see a list of things you can add into the file.
-Usually, “Game Capture” is set to autodetect.
+When you click the “Add source” tool, you’ll see a list of things you can add into the file.
+Usually, “Game Capture” is set to auto detect by default.

 This means that it will automatically pull the game you’re playing into Broadcaster.
 You can also use capture devices and screen capture for your computer desktop if you want.